 The good intentions we carry with us drive our work with WECO, along with activism, joy, commitment, and an unswerving desire to make a difference.
 A primary goal we have of working with underserved women is to listen and respond to their words about their needs.
 We work with organizations that genuinely seek to empower people through a process as opposed to a one-time result or outcome-driven project.

 This is one major reason why we focus on qualitative reporting and storytelling as opposed to using quantitative data as the sole measure of how successful we are as an organization.
 On the surface, quantitative data presents a succinct story of impact; and when done well it can provide compelling evidence of an organization’s work.
 At its worst, quantitative data oversimplifies and overgeneralizes complex realities that nonprofit communities face, and under-represents an organization’s actual value.
-Too often the process of monitoring and evaluating distracts from a nonprofit’s essential operations and burdens already overloaded staff.
-A hyper-focus on numbers and statistics, we believe threatens to dissolve the very heart of philanthropy, which isn’t logical or rational; it’s emotional and intuitive.
-It’s a legacy of our shared humanity that is based on relationships built over time, not on buzzwords or numbers.
+Too often the process of monitoring and evaluating also distracts from a nonprofit’s essential operations and burdens already overloaded staff.
+A hyper-focus on numbers and statistics threatens to dissolve the very heart of philanthropy, which isn’t logical or rational; it’s emotional and intuitive.
+It’s a legacy of our shared humanity based on relationships built over time, not on buzzwords or numbers.

-Essentially we try and create levels of connection for participating in global development so that people back home can unfold their own process of discovering the power of generosity, community, and social change – to encourage people to look outside of “me” and into “us.”
-We want to capture snapshot of how powerful giving back can be.
+Essentially we strive to create levels of connection for participating in global development so that people back home can unfold their own process of discovering the power of generosity, community, and social change – to encourage people to look outside of “me” and into “us.”
+We want to capture a snapshot of how powerful giving back can be.
 We know the fulfillment that comes from working to spread opportunities to others (opportunities we often take for granted); and we also know it takes courage and consistent improvement to do so in a complex world such as ours – and a complex field such as international development.